Welcome to today's edition of the Rush 24-7 podcast.

 This wound was not immediately fatal.

-Death occurred as lung function deteriorated, and the lungs became progressively unable to absorb oxygen into the bloodstream.
+Death occurred as lung function deteriorated and the lungs became progressively unable to absorb oxygen into the bloodstream.

 Yeah.

-Well, we believe the guy.
+But we believe the guy.

 The drive-by media will obviously think that this is all a setup.

-Because one of the requirements to be in the drive-by media is you don't believe anything a government led by Republicans has to say about anything.
+Most of them will be very suspicious because one of the requirements to be in the drive-by media is you don't believe anything a government led by Republicans has to say about anything.

 You just don't.